rust-lang/rust/docs/dev/architecture.md

 The underlying engine makes sure that model is computed lazily (on-demand) and can be quickly updated for small modifications.

+## Entry Points

+`crates/rust-analyzer/src/bin/main.rs` contains the main function which spawns LSP.
+This is *the* entry point, but it front-loads a lot of complexity, so its fine to just skim through it.

+`crates/rust-analyzer/src/handlers.rs` implements all LSP requests and is a great place to start if you are already familiar with LSP.

+`Analysis` and `AnalysisHost` types define the main API.

 ## Code Map